Martin Scorsese and Paul Shrader's "Passenger Watching Silhouette"

 This is an amazing movie moment, where the director and his fetish actor play off each other in a scene of the most powerful cinematic chemistry.
 In a recent interview, Robert De Niro expressed how much he would love to work with Scorsese again.
 With their last collaboration (on Casino) dating back nearly twenty years, the dream seems a long shot… unless perhaps The Irishman could make it happen?
 As an internet forum commentator put it “Marty would rather beg for an Oscar now … and Bobby would rather star in crap.”
 Perhaps Marty simply needs to fall out of love with Leo.

-Click here to read the screenplay for Taxi Driver.
+Read the Screenplay for Taxi Driver.

-About Karel Segers
+Karel Segers

 Karel Segers wrote his first produced screenplay at age 17.
 Today he is a story analyst, script editor and producer with experience in rights acquisition, script development and production.
 His

 screenwriting classes have trained writers in Australia, Europe, Asia and the Middle East, and his clients include international award-winning filmmakers as well as three Academy Award nominees.
-Karel is the founder of

-Logline.it!, and he ranks in the world's Top 10 of most influential people for screenwriting on Twitter.
+The Story Department and he ranks in the world's Top 10 of most influential people for screenwriting on Twitter.